The Theological Crisis

 E. Job's conclusion, therefore, is that all is lost and death will become his only deliverance.

-15Where then is my hope?
+15Where now is my hope?

-And who looks at my hope?
+And who regards my hope?

-16Will it go down with me to Sheol?
+16“Will it go down with me to Sheol?

 Shall we together go down into the dust?”